openshift/enhancements/guidelines/enhancement_template.md

 What are some important details that didn't come across above in the **Proposal**?
 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
+While it is useful to go into the details of the code changes required, it is not necessary to show how the code will be rewritten in the enhancement.

 ### Risks and Mitigations